glotzerlab/hoomd-rs/hoomd-interaction/ARCHITECTURE.md

 ### Cutoff potentials

-The goal is that the base types in `hoomd_interaction` cleanly define the functional form of the interaction.
+The goal is that the base types in `hoomd_interaction::univariate` cleanly define the functional form of the interaction.
 In most cases, this implies that it evaluates potentials without any notion of a cutoff radius.
-The use of a cutoff is a detail left up to the caller and is not present in `hoomd_interaction`'s API.
+The use of a cutoff is a detail left up to the caller and is not present in `hoomd_interaction::univariate`'s API.

 In some specific cases (e.g. Weeks-Chandler-Anderson), the notion of a cutoff is baked into the definition of the potential. `hoomd_interaction` evaluates